A KITCHEN porter accused of being involved in a fight that halted a Christmas Eve service told jurors he had been trying to restore order.

 Barrada, who came to England about 13 years ago, denied looking for revenge after seeing his friend’s face covered in blood.
 “No, I would not do that,” he insisted.

 Also speaking through an interpreter, the chef admitted he had drunk six or seven bottles of lager but said he was not drunk.
-He also claimed he had been trying to calm things down and help take his friend outside.
+He also claimed he had been trying to calm things down and help take

 The court has heard that the third man, identified by the prosecution as the instigator of the trouble, had disappeared after being bailed by police.